Wilbert Ross

-Wilbert Marcelo Rosalyn (born June 17, 1997), known professionally as Wilbert Ross, is a Filipino actor, singer and dancer.
+Wilbert Marcelo Rosalyn (born June 17, 1997), known professionally as Wilbert Ross, is a Filipino singer, songwriter, dancer, host and director.
 He is known as a member of Hashtags, a male-group dance performer on the noontime variety show It's Showtime on ABS-CBN.

 Career

 2016: Tawag ng Tanghalan

 In February 2016, Wilbert joined the Philippine singing competition Tawag ng Tanghalan currently airing as a segment of the noontime program, It's Showtime on ABS-CBN.
 He performed "Hello" by Lionel Richie though he was eliminated during the daily round.

 2016: Pinoy Boyband Superstar

 In September 2016, he auditioned at ABS-CBN's competition on search for the newest boyband in the Philippines Pinoy Boyband Superstar where he got 95% of the votes from the all-girl audience on the first round.

 Wilbert performed the "Can’t Take My Eyes Off Of You".
 He made it at the Top 20 but did not make it at the Top 12 stage.